If you are looking for further information, please contact us directly.

 The subordinated loan agreements concluded via Innovestment can be held as both private and business assets.
 The following comments only concern contracts held as private assets by natural persons in Germany.
 If you have any questions regarding contracts held as business assets or in your country, please consult your tax advisor.

 The income is income from capital assets within the meaning of Section 20 of the German Income Tax Act (Einkommenssteuergesetz – EStG) and is generally subject to the so-called flat rate withholding tax plus solidarity surcharge (Solidaritätszuschlag) and church tax, if applicable.
-Depending on their personal circumstances, investors must pay these taxes to the relevant tax office.
+As of this year (2021), Innovestment will pay these taxes directly to the relevant tax office responsible for the investor.

 This final withholding tax is supplemented by various declaration obligations and options.
 For example, investors have the option of taxing all investment income at the individual tax rate (application for the so-called tax concession; German:"Günstigerprüfung" ).